bugzmanov/nes_ebook/src/chapter_7.md

 A -> B -> Select -> Start -> Up -> Down -> Left -> Right
 ```

-After reporting button **RIGHT***, the controller would return 1s for any following read, until a strobe mode change.
+After reporting the state of the button **RIGHT**, the controller would continually return 1s for all following read, until a strobe mode change.

 The CPU can change the mode of a controller by writing a byte to the register.
-However, only 1 bit is used.
+However, only the first bit matters.

 Controller operates in 2 modes:
-- strobe bit on - controller reports only status of button A (1 - pressed, 0 - released) on each read request
+- strobe bit on - controller reports only status of the button A on every read
-- strobe bit off - controller cycles through all buttons, 1 at a time.
+- strobe bit off - controller cycles through all buttons

 So the most basic cycle to read the state of a joypad for CPU:
-1) Write 0x1 to 0x4016 (to reset the pointer to button A)
+1) Write **0x1** to **0x4016** (stobe mode on - to reset the pointer to button A)
-2) Write 0x0 to 0x4016 (to turn off strobe bit)
+2) Write **0x00** to **0x4016** (strobe mode off)
-3) Read 0x4016 from 8 times
+3) Read from **0x4016** eight times
 4) Repeat

 Ok, so let's sketch it out.